Actindo-AG/Documentation/DataHub/UserInterface/02j_HTMLTemplates.md

   Enter the ID of the entity which should be applied within the template.

 - [SHOW POSSIBLE VARIABLES]
   Click this button to display all variables to the selected entity.
 The code containing all variables to the entity is displayed in a new window.
-The possible variables can only be displayed when both, an entity type and an entity ID have been selected.
+The possible variables can only be displayed if both, an entity type and an entity ID have been selected.

 - [SAVE AND PREVIEW TEMPLATE]
   Click this button to save the HTML template and display a preview of the template with the selected entity.
 The preview is displayed in a new  window.
-The preview can only be displayed when both, an entity type and an entity ID have been selected.
+The preview can only be displayed if both, an entity type and an entity ID have been selected.